Jyothishjoy/AMBER_CYP2E1_3KOH/Step-2 Dock the Substrate/README.md

 2. Prepare substrate:

-       a.
-Optimize substrate using DFT.
-Save as pdb file using Gaussview (“sub.pdb”).
+`Optimize substrate using DFT.
+Save as pdb file using Gaussview (“sub.pdb”)`

 3. A useful tip for preparing the enzyme: